Filing A Scheduled Process

-For most shelf-stable fluid products it is necessary to obtain a Scheduled Process prior to processing.
+For most shelf-stable fluid products, it is necessary to obtain a scheduled process prior to producing the product.

 The FDA regulates the production of food and requires that the scheduled process be registered with the FDA.